Step 1: Generate a Presentation Outline

 For example, asking ChatGPT to create a 12-slide outline for a quarterly business review aimed at the C-suite, with a focus on revenue growth and product roadmap, will produce a complete structure in under 30 seconds.
 You can then iterate: "Move the competitive landscape slide before the product roadmap" or "Add a slide about customer churn between slides 5 and 6."

-Save your best outline prompts in ChatGPT Toolbox's prompt library.
-With the Premium plan ($9.99/month or $99 lifetime), you get unlimited saved prompts — build a collection for different presentation types (sales decks, board meetings, training sessions, conference talks) and pull them up instantly when you need them.
+Save your best outline prompts in AI Toolbox's prompt library.
+With the Premium plan ($9.99/month or $99 lifetime), you get unlimited saved prompts - build a collection for different presentation types (sales decks, board meetings, training sessions, conference talks) and pull them up instantly when you need them.

 Step 2: Write Slide-by-Slide Content